 Talk at The Conf 2019, in Brazil 🇧🇷

 Since this conference has a general audience, half of this talk is about reverse engineering, and the other half is about the front-end.
 Slides

-Since this conference is geared towards security, this talk is focused on the reverse engineering process.
+The same case of DEFCON Furs 2021: this conference is geared towards security, so the talk is focused on the reverse engineering process.
 Slides

 What the hell is Klonoa?